On manifolds with infinitely many fillable contact structures: Brieskorn manifolds

 where $a_2<a_3<...<a_n$ are odd integers which are pairwise coprime and, depending on $k$, sufficiently large.
-The sign on $\Sigma^\pm_k$ is just to distinguish the two cases within this proof.
+The sign on $\Sigma^\pm_k$ just distinguishes the two cases within this proof.
 By \cite{Brie}, Satz 1, these Brieskorn manifolds are homeomorphic to $S^{2n-1}$.
-That all $(\Sigma_k,\xi_k)$ are a.f.g.\ in every degree follows by Prop.\ \ref{PropafgExists}, as the standard Reeb flow on Brieskorn manifolds is periodic.
+As the Reeb flow on Brieskorn manifolds is periodic, all $(\Sigma_k,\xi_k)$ are a.f.g.\ in every degree by Prop.\ \ref{PropafgExists}.
 It remains to calculate $SH_k^+(V_k)$.
 For that, recall the Reeb flow $\varphi^t_a$ on Brieskorn manifolds